Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2021-08-28-rex-extortion-1.md

 **On Twitter:** Using *#screenshotsaturday* or *#wip*, for example.
 You can also use some common hashtag - that are retweeted by specialized bots and game studios.
 Those hashtags are: *#gamedev*, *#indiedev*, *#indiegame*, *#indie*, *#IndieGameDev*, ...
 You give a short descrption, a link, and of course, a GIF.

 **On Reddit:** In the subreddits like: *r/IndieDev*, *r/IndieGaming*, *r/playmygame* (this one only if you have a free demo or a free game), ...
 It's important to follow each subreddit rules.
 For example, some are limiting paying games, post frequency, or even when to post.
-Like Tiwtter, use a GIF or a short vidéo, and post links in the comments.
+Like Twitter, use a GIF or a short vidéo, and post links in the comments.

 **On Imgur:** By giving few tags about your game type (or generic ones like "gamedev" by default), talking about and describing your picture, don't hesitate to talk about your content !